Joel-yj/VideoLibrary/README.md

 # VideoLibrary
 A Video Library that displays and allows person attributes to be searched.
-PyQt5 used for GUI
+PyQt5 used for GUI, mongodb used for storing video attributes and elasticsearch used for indexing and searching.